rancher/harvester-cloud/docs/AIR_GAPPED_UPGRADE_PROCESS.md

 # How to perform an upgrade in a Air gapped Harvester cluster deployed by using Harvester cloud project

-It is possible to restrict the internet access to the harvester nodes when deploying a Harvester cluster on the Harvester cloud project by defining variable harvester_airgapped as `true`
+It is possible to restrict the internet access on the harvester nodes when deploying a Harvester cluster on the Harvester cloud project by defining variable harvester_airgapped as `true`
 When a cluster is created by defining harvester_airgapped as `true` some iptables rules will be configured on the host denying all connectivity from/to Harvester nodes to/from Internet while keeping Harvester console and Command like accessible from outside of nodes network

 # Pre-requisites.